CamilMC/TOC_trend_1995/README.md

 Data preparation for predictions in coastal drainage basins.
 Forecasts for 2050 and 2100, prediction of TOC export to the sea.
 (section "Forecast with SSP1-2.6 and SSP3-7.0) in main article)

-Supplementary 4 : Models and effect sizes
+[Supplementary 4 : Models and effect sizes]("/Supp4-effectsizes

 Description of the models and equations used to fit linear model and spatial error linear model.
 Description of effect sizes